 Since September 2016, Germany has allotted 500 relocation places per month from Italy and 500 places per month from Greece to enter the country through relocation programs.
 In Germany, the Federal Ministry of the Interior (BMI) works to coordinate the relocation efforts along with the Foreign Office (AA).
 The Federal Office for Migration and Refugees (BAMF) then determines who it will admit into the country.

 More than 31,500 people have been resettled in the EU between October 2015 and November 2017, according to the European Asylum Support Office.

-Repatriation is the act of an asylum seeker to the country where they were citizens.
+Repatriation is the act of an asylum seeker returning to the country where they were citizens.
 Refugees have the right to return to their country of origin if they desire to, according to the European Commission.
 This is not to be confused with deportation, which is when the state removes a non-national.

 The BAMF offers monetary aid for travel and start-up assistance for voluntary repatriations for many people who come to Germany.
 However, not everyone applies for funds to return to their home country.
 In January 2015, the BAMF suspended financial aid for repatriating Kosovars.
 This is also true for other Balkan nationals, including Albania, Serbia and Macedonia.

 Resettlement means that if a refugee cannot find security in the country they first arrived in, and if they cannot return to their home country, another country will be found for them to stay in.
 This only applies to people who qualify as refugees recognized by the UN Refugee Agency (UNHCR).
 Resettlement especially assists those who have special health or legal requirements.